jamiedumont/hugo-jamiedumont.co.uk/content/blog/creative-class-review.md

 ---
 [Creative Class](https://creativeclass.co/ref/37/)* opens for enrollment this week, so I thought it would be a good time to review my experience of it.

+*UPDATE!!!:* I've been given a discount code for anyone wanting to sign up for the Creative Class.
+Just use JAMIESE at the checkout!

 <a href="https://creativeclass.co/ref/37/" title="Learn the business of freelancing"><img src="https://creativeclass.co/wp-content/uploads/2017/09/cc-aff03.jpg" alt="Learn the business of freelancing"></a>

 CC is a course for freelancers from Paul Jarvis and Kayleigh Moore that covers all the “other stuff” that comes with working for yourself.
 It assumes that you’ve got a creative skill — be it writing, design or development — and shows you how to use that skill to earn a living.
 It covers many of the common pitfalls for new freelancers like pricing, contracts, on-boarding processes and creating a network of contacts to help keep you busy.